-NATS 421 Methods of Teaching Elementary Science (3)
+NATS 421 Science for PreK-6 Teachers (3)

 This course is required of persons expecting to teach science in elementary schools.
 Emphasis is placed on materials and methods in teaching science.
 Prerequisite: All required 300-level science courses and passing of Praxis I or having received a waiver for Praxis I.